atwave-web/at-wave-gtm-template-2/README.md

 \*\*34.
 Use the "Transaction ID" field to uniquely identify each conversion, if applicable.
 For instance, if you have an ecommerce store, you could select a Tag Manager variable for your Order Id as the Transaction ID.
-Adding a transaction id helps attribute conversions to their AtWave campaigns.
+Adding a transaction id helps attribute conversions to their Atwave campaigns.
 It also helps prevent recording duplicate conversions for the same transaction.

 In our example, the contact us form doesn't have a transaction id so we'll leave